stgiga/siliconsfe/README.md

 Because Jummbox is FOSS, and stgiga has released JBSF under a FOSS license (CC-BY-SA 4.0), we are allowed to distribute these samples.
 No copyrighted samples are used.

-### Things to do

-The checksums are calculated based on the actual JBSFv11 bank, and need to be recalculated based on the sample blob.

 ### stgiga's comments

 - stgiga themselves made a "prototype" build of it (basically, stgiga *thinks* it is correct, and hopes they got the endianess of their attempts to populate the `Not Implemented` fields right.
 Speaking of those fields, stgiga populated them with sensible values.